2019 California wildfires

-By the end of 2019, according to Cal Fire and the US Forest Service, 7,148 wildfires were recorded across the U.S. state of California, totaling an estimated of 277,285 acres of burned land.
+By the end of 2019, according to Cal Fire and the US Forest Service, 7,148 wildfires were recorded across the U.S. state of California, totaling an estimated 277,285 acres of burned land.
 These fires caused 22 injuries, 3 fatalities, and damaged or destroyed 732 structures.
 The 2019 California fire season was less active than that of the two previous years (2017 and 2018), which set records for acreage, destructiveness, and deaths.

 In late October, the Kincade Fire became the largest fire of the year, burning 77,758 acres in Sonoma County by November 6.

 Massive preemptive public safety power shutoff events in 2019 were controversial.
 Pacific Gas & Electric, Southern California Edison and San Diego Gas & Electric preemptively shut off power to 800,000 electric customers to reduce the risk of wildfires by preventing electrical arcing in high winds from their above-ground power lines.
 While large areas were without power for days, people in fire danger areas had trouble getting information, and life support equipment would not work without backup power.